 There are a zillion studies on the negative impact of social media on your mental health so I won’t bore you with the statistics.

-If you want to figure out how to improve your mental health, then it’s time to come up with a plan on changing your relationship with your phone.
+If you want to figure out how to improve your mental health, then it’s time to come up with a plan to change your relationship with your phone.

 Here are some things you can do: